Neerja: Plot

-22-year-old Neerja Bhanot arrives late for a house party one evening.
+On 4 September 1986, 22-year-old Neerja Bhanot arrives late for a house party one evening.
 Her mother, Rama, expresses concern about Neerja's job as a flight attendant, suggesting that Neerja should return to her old modelling career.
 Neerja insists on keeping her job.
-On the early morning of 5 September 1986, she is driven to Chhatrapati Shivaji Maharaj International Airport by her friend Jaideep.
+The next morning, 5 September, she is driven to Chhatrapati Shivaji Maharaj International Airport by her friend Jaideep.

-Neerja boards Pan Am 73, from Mumbai to New York with stops in Karachi and Frankfurt.
+Neerja boards Pan Am Flight 73 from Mumbai to New York City, with stops in Karachi and Frankfurt, West Germany.
 During the first leg, she reflects on her brief, unhappy arranged marriage to Naresh, a professional in Doha, Qatar, who abused her over her small dowry and inability to perform household work.
 She eventually returned home for a modelling contract.
 Naresh sent her parents a letter complaining about the dowry and their daughter's lack of domestic skills, demanding that Neerja either bring back the money or not return at all.
-Neerja left Naresh and landed a job with Pan Am Airways.
+Neerja eventually left Naresh and landed a job with Pan Am Airways.

-Meanwhile, the Abu Nidal organisation, a Libyan-sponsored Palestinian terrorist group, plans to hijack the plane in Karachi's Jinnah International Airport.
-The plane lands as scheduled wherein the four Abu Nidal terrorists, disguised as security officers escorting a Libyan diplomat, infiltrate the airport.
+Meanwhile in the present, the Abu Nidal organisation, a Libyan-sponsored Palestinian terrorist group, plans to hijack the plane at Karachi's Jinnah International Airport.
+The plane lands as scheduled wherein the four terrorists, disguised as security officers escorting a Libyan diplomat, infiltrate the airport.
 Neerja quickly alerts the cockpit, without the terrorists knowing, and the three American pilots escape through the overhead hatch, fleeing to the terminal under fire from the hijackers.
-The American pilots had just enough time to escape, as the hijackers did not realise that the cockpit of a Boeing 747 is on the upper level.
+The American pilots had just enough time to escape, as the hijackers did not realise that the cockpit of a Boeing 747-100 is on the upper level.

 When a Kenyan-born Indian American passenger reveals himself as an American, one of the terrorists murders him and dumps his body off the aircraft in front of the Pakistani negotiators.
-The terrorists try to locate a radio engineer among the passengers by ordering Neerja to announce over the intercom.
+The terrorists try to locate a radio engineer among the passengers by ordering Neerja to announce over the plane's PA system.
 When Imran Ali, a Pakistani radio engineer, begins to stand up, Neerja signals for him to sit down.
-The terrorists have the flight attendants collect all passports to identify the American passengers and hold them hostage; Neerja and her colleagues comply, disposing of any American passports by throwing them down trash chutes or hiding them under seats.
-Dejected over not finding any American passports, the hijackers instead take a British passenger hostage.
+The terrorists have the flight attendants collect all passports to identify the American passengers and hold them hostage; Neerja and her colleagues comply, but secretly dispose of any American passports by throwing them down trash chutes or hiding them under seats.
+Dejected over not finding any Americans, the hijackers find and take a British passenger hostage instead.